Jellonator/Bit-Assembly/doc.md

 Likewise, `ext printnum, value` is used to print out numeric values to the standard output.

 ### input ###
+All input must first be attained via `ext prompt`, which will prompt the user for an input, and store it.

-`ext input, pointer` will take in a string input, and assign it to 'pointer'.
+`ext input, pointer` will take in the string input from the prompt, and store it into the pointer.

-`ext inputnum, pointer` will take in a string input, convert it into a number, and assign it to 'pointer'.
+`ext inputnum, pointer` will take the input, convert it into a number, and store it into 'pointer'.

-`ext valid, pointer` can be used to check if the input was valid or not. 'pointer' only needs to be one bit.
+`ext valid, pointer` can be used to check if the input was valid or not. 'pointer' only needs to be one bit, but it can be any length anyways.

+`ext inputlen, pointer` is used to get the length of the input, and store it into the pointer.

 ## Instructions ##
 Instructions tell the compiler what to do.
 They are very similar to instructions in other assembly languages, but since Bit assembly does not use registers, it is a little more verbose.
 All instructions take the form `instruction {arg1}, {arg2}...`, where arguments are separated by commas.